neotypes/neotypes/README.md

 # neotypes

 :warning: The library is under heavy development.
-There is no publicly available artifact yet. :warning:
+Do not use in production :warning:

+For early adopters: `"com.dimafeng" % "neotypes_2.12" % "0.1.0"`

 **Scala lightweight and type-safe asynchronous driver (not opinionated on side-effect implementation) for neo4j**.